This siding was originally built for the Portland & Cape

 Monument Square in Portland, Maine was the hub for all the early horse-drawn and electric railway systems running into and out of Portland.
 This blog features the high-speed, luxury interurban, No. 14, Narcissus of the Portland-Lewiston Interurban (PLI) that is now being restored at Seashore Trolley Museum in Kennebunkport, Maine.
 The Narcissus and nine other Maine vehicles used on electric railways have been listed on the National Register of Historic Places since 1980.
 Though we are deep into the research of information and materials related to the PLI and the Narcissus for use in creating the interpretation portion of the Narcissus project, it's too hard to resist posting other interesting electric railway tidbits from Maine's transportation history.
 With that in mind, from 1914 until 1933, the Narcissus, as a PLI interurban, operated into and out of Monument Square to pick up and discharge passengers.
 As we approach Maine's Bicentennial year (2020), this blog will release posts that relate to many electric railway operations throughout the State of Maine.
 One of the first in the series will be a more comprehensive look at the Portland Railroad.
 The 470 Railroad Club in Portland will host a public presentation on the history of the Portland Railroad beginning at 7 p.m. on October 17, 2018, at 75 State Street, Portland, Maine; the entrance to the meeting hall is on Gray Street between Gray & Park Street.

-This blog post is one that will be a bit of a teaser for that presentation at the 470 Railroad Club next month and will show a few images of the Portland Railroad trolleys in South Portland.
+This blog post will be a bit of a teaser for that presentation at the 470 Railroad Club next month and will show a few images of the Portland Railroad trolleys in South Portland.
 Electric railway service began in South Portland and Cape Elizabeth in 1895 with the Portland and Cape Elizabeth Railway and the Cape Elizabeth Street Railway.
 Before the year 1895 ended, the two systems consolidated and retained the name of Portland and Cape Elizabeth Railway.
 The Portland Railroad took control of the Portland and Cape Elizabeth Railway in February of 1899.

 Click Here to go to the post: Maine Bicentennial - Portland Railroad - A History of Public Transportation 1860-1941